7c5eea120b/zxp-native-usb-adapter-64bit-hack/README.md

 1. **Download release: [Patch_ZebraNativeUsbAdapter_64_20231120R01.zip](https://github.com/7c5eea120b/zxp-native-usb-adapter-64bit-hack/releases/download/build-20231120R01/Patch_ZebraNativeUsbAdapter_64_20231120R01.zip)**
 2. **Replace your original `ZebraNativeUsbAdapter_64.dll` with the two DLL files that are contained in the archive.**

-That's it, now it should work under the recent versions of 64 bit Java JRE.
+That's it, now it should work under the recent versions of 64 bit Java JRE/JDK.

 Kindly please star the project on GitHub to indicate that this patch works correctly, or please file an issue otherwise.